ndaneil/matterdoor/README.md

  - [Developing Matter 1.0 products with nRF Connect SDK](https://youtu.be/9Ar13rMxGIk)
  - [How to go to market with Matter](https://youtu.be/ZV6fjTLAqdA)

-To get familiar with the concepts discussed here, I recommend to watch at least the first of these webinars.
+To get familiar with the concepts discussed here, I recommend watching at least the first of these webinars.

 ## Hardware

 I applied for free hardware with my idea and got the nRF7002DK from Nordic Semiconductor.
 I decided to use the form factor of the development kit for the sign.
-I contemplated several display technologies:
+I have considered several display technologies:
  - E-ink has the advantages of low power consumption and vibrant colors in bright light.
 But for a do not disturb sign, we need a way to get the attention of the person approaching the door, so display technologies emitting light are more suitable for that purpose.
  - LCD displays offer high resolution while still being visible in the dark.
  - OLED displays have a great viewing angle, but are more expensive and the form factors are smaller.
- - Programmable LEDs offer a great way for custom displays, but the light needs to be deflected.
+ - Programmable LEDs offer a great way for custom displays, but the light needs to be diffused.

 In the end, I decided to use WS2812B programmable LEDs for the display part since I could design the display to match the dimensions of the nRF7002DK.
 It also meant that I could design some cool animations to be run on the display.
 To diffuse the light, I used tubes designed for LED strips.